 - The entry list operates strictly according to the date of receipt of the application, with priority given to children who fulfil the criteria stated in the admissions policy (as above).

-- copies of their past report cards (3 years of reports);
+- copies of their past report cards (2 years of reports including most current one) – (please send by email);

-- copies of current school work done by them (eg: samples of Maths, English, Sciences – it can be anything such as copies of tests, exercises, notebooks, etc..); and
+- copies of current/recent school work done by them (eg: samples of Maths, English, Sciences – it can be anything such as copies of tests, exercises, notebooks, etc..) – (please send by email); and

 Required Documentation for Enrolment Process

-- A photocopy of your child’s birth certificate. (it can be sent by email)
+- Digital Photographs of your child (passport style showing child’s face - it can be sent by email)

 - A photocopy of your child’s vaccination card. (it can be sent by email)